 Here are some other equally great solos, perhaps overlooked.
 Some well-known players, some not so much (and unfairly so).
 If you play guitar or love guitar solos, they are all worth hunting down and checking out.

 - Inca Roads – Frank Zappa- One Size Fits All

 Zappa is a great guitar player.
 The problem is there is just too much material of his out there, and much of it is odd and not for everyone.
 Despite great musicians and musical complexity, his lyrics and song structure often distract rather than enhance a proper evaluation of his playing.

 One Size Fits All (along with Apostrophe) may be one of his most accessible albums.
-A great song collection with a terrific band this four minute recorded live solo of hammer-ons and pull-offs through a half on wah-wah shows what he could when he would “shut up and play his guitar.”
+A great song collection with a terrific band this four-minute recorded live solo of hammer-ons and pull-offs through a half on wah-wah shows what he could do when he would “shut up and play his guitar.”
 Superb.

 - Adventures in a Yorkshire Landscape – Bill Nelson/Be Bop Deluxe – Live in the Air Age